mbucchia/OpenXR-Toolkit/troubleshooting.md

 While an application is running, you may at any point reset all the settings to their default values by pressing simultaneously the keys bound to all 3 of the menu actions.
 If no custom key combinations have been set in the _OpenXR Toolkit Companion app_, this combination is Ctrl+F1+F2+F3.

+## Disable ReShade

+If you had previously installed ReShade or any similar mod for your application, please disable or delete it in order to use the OpenXR Toolkit.

 ## Start in Safe mode

 If an application fails to start due to some settings changes, you may use the  _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) to _Enable safe mode_.
 In this mode, the settings for this application will not be loaded.